pokekrishna/go-data-structure-and-algorithms/README.md

 ---
 TODOs
 - convert algorithms/... to use modules correctly.
-Currently it is reusing main package
+Currently it is reusing main package.
+This will help someone to use the packages in her packages